-To ensue maximum possible safety on the treks, we have set up a protocol Himalayan High Maximum Safety Assurance Protocol.
+To ensure maximum possible safety on the treks, we have set up a protocol Himalayan High Maximum Safety Assurance Protocol.
 Our protocol is ensured and enforced by our clients themselves, and we do not mind taking those extra careful steps to strengthen our safety measures, which benefits us all.
-The flow and implementation of this protocol starts much before the word 'Client' can even be used.
-It starts with a initial telephonic discussion to check the physical fitness level and mental attitude required for the trek and thereafter, the protocol works through each steps of planing and communication ensuring planning for safety is well taken care of.
-Our clients themselves cross checks our safety equipment to be carried on the trek, the quality and knowledge of our trek leaders and local staffs too.
-After verification of our team and logistics that we are well equipped in terms of logistics and planning for mountain safety, they thereby certifies our team safe by themselves on the trek, before starting of the trek.
+The flow and implementation of this protocol start much before the word 'Client' can even be used.
+It starts with an initial telephonic discussion to check the physical fitness level and mental attitude required for the trek sp that we can build a competitive team with similar strengths.
+Thereafter, the protocol works through each step of planning and communication ensuring planning for safety is well taken care of.
+We brief the team about our Safety Measures and Emergency Evacuation plan, equipment that we would be carrying with us on the trek and introduce our team during the first Team briefing.
+We also give a demonstration of our safety equipment on the first day of the trek so that all of us are well versed with the safety protocol and Emergency Evacuation plan.

-We believe that by following this protocol and also engaging our clients in planing and certifying for safety will make them more knowledgeable and give them more confidence in undertaking the adventure.
-We also need our clients to understand the safety concerns and cooperate with us in these terms by providing few important information before registration, few after registration but before reporting to our base camp and then few just before leaving for the trek.
+We believe that following this protocol and also keeping our clients well informed on the safety measures and contingency plans will make them more knowledgeable, alert and give them more confidence in undertaking the adventure.
+We also need our clients to understand the safety concerns and cooperate with us in these terms by providing a few important information before registration.
 This protocol is a 'Transparent Safety Protocol' which is beneficial to all of us and in the long will set new standards of 'Safe Treks' in the Himalayas.